Saakshi-Ag/DataStories-PowerBI/PowerShift/ReadME.md

 This project analyzes the relationship between climate policy, greenhouse gas (GHG) emissions, renewable energy adoption, and environmental taxation across selected OECD countries (United States, United Kingdom, Belgium, Portugal, and Lithuania) from 2016 to 2021.

 By connecting environmental outcomes with policy effort, the dashboard offers insights into:
--How emissions evolved in the aftermath of the Paris Agreement (2015).
+- How emissions evolved in the aftermath of the Paris Agreement (2015).
--The growth of renewable energy share and its link to emissions reductions.
+- The growth of renewable energy share and its link to emissions reductions.
--The role of environmental taxation in driving sustainability.
+- The role of environmental taxation in driving sustainability.
--The impact of the COVID-19 pandemic (2020) on global emissions and energy demand.
+- The impact of the COVID-19 pandemic (2020) on global emissions and energy demand.

 Data from **OECD Health Statistics** was cleaned, modeled, and visualized through an interactive **Power BI dashboard**.
 Despite minor OCR-related limitations during PDF exports, the dashboard provides robust insights across countries.